Marine surveyor: Qualities and qualifications

-Marine Surveying remains a largely unregulated industry and anyone may practice as a surveyor.
-Qualifications for a Marine Surveyor generally involve the following: Working knowledge of ship's electrical & mechanical systems, fundamental understanding of boat design & construction.
-Generally considered important as well as engineering certifications are errors and omissions, and liability insurance to protect from injury or other hazards created by potential mistakes.
-A marine surveyor is generally not hired without errors and omissions insurance, also known as professional indemnity insurance.
-If a marine surveyor is not insured, there is potential for mistakes which the client is liable for, and this scenario is generally avoided by large clients.
+Marine surveying continues to be a largely unregulated industry allowing individuals from various backgrounds to practice as surveyors.
+Generally, involves a working knowledge of the ship's electrical and mechanical systems, and a fundamental understanding of boat design and construction.
+Moreover, it is customary for marine surveyors to carry errors and omissions insurance, also referred to as professional indemnity insurance, as a form of protection against potential liabilities.

 A marine surveyor who is a member of a professional body such as the Society of Accredited Marine Surveyors (USA) or the International Institute of Marine Surveying is more likely to be hired by a client.

-When it comes to defining the qualities and qualifications of a Marine Surveyor, a memorandum of 1834 has not been bettered:
+When it comes to defining the qualities and qualifications of a marine surveyor, a memorandum of 1834 states:

 General duties of a Classification Society marine surveyor

 A marine surveyor may perform the following tasks: